Aboriginal Teacher Education Program

 In addition to the required curriculum courses of the regular program, all PJ and IS ATEP teacher candidates are required to take specific courses in Aboriginal Teacher Education.
 See the Academic Calendar for degree requirements and course descriptions.

 Regular Practicum placements mean that you will work alongside other education professionals in classrooms for 20 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).
+Candidates in the ATEP program normally complete the winter term (4 week) practicum in a First Nations School or school that has a large Aboriginal population.
+The winter term practicum must be completed with Queen’s designated catchment area, or an approved setting outside the catchment area.

 Admissions Requirements & Application